kareman/Revolver/ExampleKnapsack/README.md

 [Read more](https://en.wikipedia.org/wiki/Knapsack_problem) about the problem on Wikipedia.

 ## Credits
-The example code was created by Petr Mánek (@petrmanek), Charles University, 2016.
+The example code was created by [Petr Mánek](https://github.com/petrmanek), Charles University, 2016.
 [The sample problem instance](https://people.sc.fsu.edu/~jburkardt/datasets/knapsack_01/knapsack_01.html) was provided by Florida State University.

 This example is distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).